tbidne/shrun/README.md

 ## Command Line Truncation

-**Arg:** `-y, --cmd-line-trunc NATURAL or detect`
+**Arg:** `-y, --cmd-line-trunc NATURAL or detect/d`

 **Description:** Non-negative integer that limits the length of logs produced via `--cmd-log` in the console logs.
-Can also be the string literal `detect`, to detect the terminal size automatically.
+Can also be the string literal `detect` or `d`, to detect the terminal size automatically.
 Defaults to no truncation.
 This does not affect file logs with `--file-log`.

 **Example:**